Guide Dog Class Lecture: Working with Rounded Corners

 The number of steps taken around the corner may vary.
 Your length of stride, the degree to which the corner is rounded, and how quickly you notice the start of the curve will all influence when you make your move to the down curb.

-Think about how far you’ve rounded the corner.
-If you travel too far around the corner, you may end up ready to cross into or behind idling cars that are stopped at the intersection.
-Parked cars along the curb edge may also block your entrance into or out of the street.
-It also puts you too far into the block where drivers turning onto that street may not see you.
-On the other hand, if you approach the down curb on a straight line, not rounding the corner at all, you will be set up to cross the street very close to parallel traffic.
+On the other hand, if you approach the down curb on a straight line, not rounding the corner at all, you likely will be aligned to cross the street very close to parallel traffic.
 Also, your dog may have a hard time orienting to your intended up curb and could miss it altogether.
 Using food reward when reaching these up curbs will strengthen your dog’s desire to seek them out.

 At times, you may notice that your dog tries to hold a straight line to the down curb.
 Your dog is likely anticipating the crossing.
-Still, for the safest crossing and to avoid inadvertently stepping off the curb, encourage your dog to round the corner slightly.
+For the safest crossing and to avoid inadvertently stepping off the curb, encourage your dog to round the corner slightly.
 During the crossings, dogs may need to angle their line in order to target the sidewalk on their original line of travel.

-How About Curb To Curb Turns
+How about Curb To Curb Turns

 Once at the down curb, if your intention is to cross your parallel street, you will need to make a curb-to-curb turn.
 To align for this upcoming street crossing, during the turn you will travel back around the corner, from the direction you just came before coming to your down curb.
 Applying both praise and food reward after curb-to-curb turns is a good idea.